prowler-cloud/prowler/docs/index.md

 ![Architecture](img/architecture.png)
 ## Basic Usage

-To run Prowler, you will need to specify the provider (e.g aws, gcp or azure):
+To run Prowler, you will need to specify the provider (e.g `aws`, `gcp` or `azure`):

+???+ note
-> If no provider specified, AWS will be used for backward compatibility with most of v2 options.
+    If no provider specified, AWS will be used for backward compatibility with most of v2 options.

 ```console
 prowler <provider>
 ```
 ![Prowler Execution](img/short-display.png)

+???+ note
-> Running the `prowler` command without options will use your environment variable credentials, see [Requirements](./getting-started/requirements.md) section to review the credentials settings.
+    Running the `prowler` command without options will use your environment variable credentials, see [Requirements](./getting-started/requirements.md) section to review the credentials settings.

 If you miss the former output you can use `--verbose` but Prowler v3 is smoking fast, so you won't see much ;)